DeKalb Taylor Municipal Airport: Facilities and aircraft

-KDKB has two runways: runway 2/20 measures 7,026 ft x 100 ft (2,142 m x 30 m) and runway 9/27 measures 4,201 ft x 75 ft (1,280 m x 23 m).
+KDKB has two runways: runway 2/20 measures 7,026 ft x 100 ft (2,142 m x 30 m), and runway 9/27 measures 4,201 ft x 75 ft (1,280 m x 23 m).
 All runways are surfaced with asphalt and grooved.
 Runway 02 is equipped with an instrument landing system (ILS), which allows for precision instrument approaches.
 GPS approaches can be made to all runways.
 Runway 2/20 is fully suitable for take-offs of corporate aircraft, such as the Boeing Business Jet, for non-stop flights to Europe and China.

 For the 12 month period ending February 28, 2021, there were an average of 74 daily aircraft operations per day: 73% transient general aviation, 23% local general aviation, and 4% air taxi operations.
-For the same time period, there were 71 aircraft based at this airport: 60 single-engine and11 multi-engine.
+For the same time period, there were 71 aircraft based at this airport: 60 single-engine and 11 multi-engine airplanes.

-DeKalb Flight Center, which is the airport's fixed-base operator (FBO), provides a wide range of airport services, including the following: Aviation fuel Avgas 100LL, Jet A, aircraft parking (ramp or tiedown), aircraft de-icing, hangars, hangar leasing / sales, GPU / power cart, flight training, charter services, aircraft rental and aircraft parts.
+DeKalb Flight Center, which is the airport's fixed-base operator (FBO), provides a wide range of airport services, including the following: Avgas 100LL and Jet A fuel, aircraft parking (ramp or tiedown), aircraft de-icing, hangars, hangar leasing / sales, GPU / power cart, flight training, charter services, aircraft rental and aircraft parts.
 Wireless LAN (WLAN) access is available to all DeKalb Flight Center customers.

+Ground transportation

+While no public transit service is provided directly to the airport, DeKalb Public Transit provides bus service nearby.